Automating-GIS-processes/site/source/lessons/L7/pyqgis.rst

 Creating QGIS plugins
 ---------------------

+.. admonition:: Note

-**Please note: the instructions below have been created for Windows systems.
-While all of the instructions can be replicated on other OS’s, platform differences do apply.**
+    The instructions below have been created for Windows systems.
+While all of the instructions can be replicated on other operating systems, platform differences do apply.

-Plugins extend the functionality of the base installation.
+Plugins extend the functionality of the base installation of QGIS.
 Written in Python, they can be shared via the official plugin repository if they `pass the requirements <https://docs.qgis.org/testing/en/docs/pyqgis_developer_cookbook/plugins/releasing.html>`__